Picture of Hooper Family Blog

 The awareness of such failures hung heavy as the Hooper’s deliberated their decision.
 Yet, against the backdrop of these challenges and the uncertainties of the war, they were contemplating a bold step towards autonomy and self-sufficiency.
 The choice they were about to make would not only shape their destiny but also lay the groundwork for the legacy of the Hooper family.
 Their journey along the Hooper Trail was one marked by bravery, enduring hope, and the relentless pursuit of a better future, despite all odds.

 Here our forebears, Willie and Leola, stand on the precipice of change, with their faith being their sturdy compass, guiding them to new horizons.
-They uprooted their lives from the familiar contours of the Durden Plantation in Sidon, Mississippi, and set forth to Silver City, Mississippi, located in the heart of Humphreys County.
+They uprooted their lives from the familiar, but unsatisfactory contours of the Durden Plantation in Sidon, Mississippi, and set forth to Silver City, Mississippi, located in the heart of Humphreys County.

 As they navigated this transition, their faith remained a steadfast constant.
 Initially, they were members of the Mt.
 Pis’gah Missionary Baptist Church in Sidon, Mississippi, under the spiritual guidance of Reverend J. W. Gayton.
 However, upon settling in Silver City, they found a new spiritual home at the Christian Valley Missionary Baptist Church, with Reverend T. J. Yancey at the helm.